kushalroy1001/practice/README.md

-# practice hands on questions will be updated in week wise folders, every week wise foler will contain code and output
+Inside weekly assignments folder , practice hands on questions will be updated in week wise folders, every week wise foler will contain code and output